shaneagibson/hmrc4j/README.md

     > mvn spring-boot:run

-Once the application has started, open [http://localhost:8080/hmrc4j/sample](http://localhost:8080/hmrc4j/sample).
+Once the application has started, open [http://localhost:8080/hmrc4j/sample](http://localhost:8080/hmrc4j/sample) in a browser.

 NOTE: you will need to create a file under `/hmrc/hmrc-samples/[sample-project]/src/main/resources/config` called `secure.properties`, and add the following values: